Med School Loans 101: What Are Your Options?

 Resident doctors may choose forbearance during residency because they don’t want to deal with student loan debt while living through a difficult and formative period of their training.
 They may plan to pay back aggressively when they become attending physicians.
 Ultimately, this will cost them more money in the long run due to the rapid loan growth in the forbearance period.

-Both Deferment and Forbearance, due to the rapidly accumulating loan, should only be considered in drastic circumstances.
-Most often it is recommended to try to continue payments via an income-driven repayment plan if possible, and potentially qualify for forgiveness down the road.
+Both deferment and forbearance, due to the rapidly accumulating loan, should only be considered in drastic circumstances.
+Most often, it’s recommended to continue payments via an income-driven repayment plan if possible, and potentially qualify for forgiveness down the road.

 In Summary